and Your Rights as a K–12 Student

 What disabilities are covered by IDEA?

 Section 300.8 of IDEA states “Child with a disability means a child evaluated in accordance with Sec.
 Sec.
-300.304 through 300.311 as having mental retardation, a hearing impairment (including deafness), a speech or language impairment, a visual impairment (including blindness), a serious emotional disturbance (referred to in this part as ‘emotional disturbance’), an orthopedic impairment, autism, traumatic brain injury, an other health impairment, a specific learning disability, deaf-blindness, or multiple disabilities, and who, by reason thereof, needs special education and related services.”
+300.304 through 300.311 as having an intellectual disability, a hearing impairment (including deafness), a speech or language impairment, a visual impairment (including blindness), a serious emotional disturbance (referred to in this part as ‘emotional disturbance’), an orthopedic impairment, autism, traumatic brain injury, an other health impairment, a specific learning disability, deaf-blindness, or multiple disabilities, and who, by reason thereof, needs special education and related services.”
 The section then goes on to describe in more detail the definitions of the terms listed above.
 To qualify as having a disability under IDEA, a student’s educational performance must be adversely affected by their condition.

 Can a school decline to help a student with disabilities?